 Don’t be afraid to haggle when buying used camping gear – A lot of people are afraid of haggling for a deal, but there’s no real reason to.
 Learning how to haggle for the best price beforehand absolutely will help you though.
 If the item is ripped, torn or otherwise broken, but you still want it, haggling for it is a great option.
 Don’t offer a lowball offer and keep things reasonable and you’ll very likely end up getting an even better deal on it.

 Always test items before you purchase – Buying camping gear such as a propane stove used can be risky if you don’t test the items before you plunk the cash down.
 In addition to checking the product for rips, tears and broken or missing parts, you should always test the item too.
 For stoves, bring a fuel canister with you to make certain it lights correctly.

 Bartering for things you need is a great way to save money on camping gear.
 Really it is an amazing way to save money on anything you need.
 It can be a bit difficult to find someone who is willing to barter with you, but if you are willing to put the work in, you will eventually have luck.
 Just be sure when you offer to barter with someone that what you are offering in trade is of a fair value.
 Otherwise, you’ll likely offend them and your barter will fall through.

 6. Shop Off-Season Sales for Camping Gear

 Off-season sales are great for saving money on everything from clothes to camping gear and more.
 If you watch carefully, you can save as much as 90% on the gear you’re looking for.
-Most stores that carry outdoor gear put that gear on off-season clearance all the time.
+Most stores that carry outdoor gear put that gear on off-season clearance (Six Dollar Family) all the time.
 If you’re careful and you watch the sales closely enough, you could potentially find everything you need during the off-season sales for some pretty big savings.